 The takeover of Wigan Athletic has moved a step closer with International Entertainment Corporation announcing to the Hong Kong Stock Exchange that it's recommending the purchase to its shareholders, whose approval should be a mere formality.

-It’s just shy of a year since news first broke of the Whelan family’s intention to hand over ownership of the club to IEC, and the finishing line could be as near as next month.
+It’s just shy of a year since news first broke of the Whelan’s intention to hand over ownership of the club to IEC, and the finishing line could be as near as next month.